tytydraco/yessleep/out/Roses_Are_Red_Cause_Teds_Dead.md

 ***"I'll get you if it's the last thing I do!"***

 Snot and spittle had erupted from her nose and mouth to tango furiously as she wished me dead.
 Her mucous membrane sonata continued unabated, even as two burly cops led her away forcibly.
-Betty Lou strained against the cuffs all the way to a waiting SUV, her short muscular legs kicking.
+Betty Lou strained against the cuffs all the way to a waiting SUV, her short muscular legs, honed over years playing rugby in the Ivy League, furiously kicking.
 The SUV's lights flashing red as the eyes of the betrayed; white doors swung open wide, like a shark's maw at supper time.

 And then?
 Then Betty Lou was gone.